 I have been using Grammarly for quite some time and thus feel qualified to review it today to determine if it is the best tool available.
-They are currently the most popular spelling/grammar checker there is with over 10 million users.
-I have been using other checkers (A lot of them) and would like to compare Grammarly against them to let you see how it has been working out for me.
+They are currently the most popular spelling/grammar checker there with over 10 million users.
+I have been using other checkers (A lot of them) and with this Grammarly Review, I would like to compare the platform against them to let you see how it has been working out for me.

 I absolutely hate one-sided opinions, don’t you?
 If you have experience with the platform, please be so kind as to add your opinion to mine as this will help others to make a more informed decision.